Efficient Approximation of Gromov-Wasserstein Distance Using Importance Sparsification: Experiments

-\textbf{Real-world applications.} We consider two applications, i.e., graph clustering and graph classification, to demonstrate the effectiveness of our method.
-Six widely used benchmark datasets are considered: BZR, COX2 \citep{sutherland2003spline}, CUNEIFORM \citep{kriege2018recognizing}, SYNTHETIC \citep{feragen2013scalable} with vector node attributes; FIRSTMM\_DB \citep{neumann2013graph} with discrete attributes; and IMDB-B \citep{yanardag2015deep} containing unlabeled graphs.
+We consider two applications, graph clustering and graph classification, to demonstrate the effectiveness of our method in applications.
+Six widely-used benchmark datasets are considered: BZR, COX2 \citep{sutherland2003spline}, CUNEIFORM \citep{kriege2018recognizing}, SYNTHETIC \citep{feragen2013scalable} with vector node attributes; FIRSTMM\_DB \citep{neumann2013graph} with discrete attributes; and IMDB-B \citep{yanardag2015deep} with no attributes.
 All these datasets are available in PyTorch Geometric library \citep{fey2019fast}.
 Given $N$ graphs, we first compute the pairwise GW distance matrix $\mathbf{D}\in\mathbb{R}^{N \times N}$ and then construct the similarity matrix $\mathbf{S}=\exp(-\mathbf{D}/\gamma)$ for $\gamma>0$.
-For graphs with attributes, we obtain the pairwise fused GW (FGW) distance matrix for the methods, including EGW-based methods, SaGroW, and \textsc{Spar-GW}.
+For methods that can directly extend to approximate the fused GW (FGW) distance, including EGW, PGA-GW, EMD-GW, SaGroW, and \textsc{Spar-GW}, we obtain the pairwise FGW distance matrix when the graphs have attributes.
 We set the trade-off parameter $\alpha=0.6$.
 Empirical results show the performance is not sensitive to $\alpha$.
 For the graph clustering task, we apply spectral clustering to the similarity matrix.
 We replicate the experiment ten times with different random initialization and assess the clustering performance by average Rand index (RI) \citep{rand1971objective}.
-For the classification task, we train a classifier based on kernel SVM using the similarity matrix and test the classifier via five-fold cross-validation.
+For the classification task, we train a classifier based on kernel SVM using the similarity matrix and test the classifier via nested ten-fold cross-validation following \cite{titouan2019optimal}.
 The performance is evaluated by average classification accuracy.
-To examine the effect of different loss functions, we consider both $\ell_1$ loss and $\ell_2$ loss for AE, SaGroW and \textsc{Spar-GW}.
+To examine the effect of different loss functions, we consider both $\ell_1$ loss and $\ell_2$ loss for AE, SaGroW, and \textsc{Spar-GW}.
 Other methods are mainly designed for the decomposable loss, and thus only the $\ell_2$ loss is implemented.
 For all methods, $\gamma$ is cross validated within $\{2^{-10}, 2^{-9}, \ldots, 2^{10}\}$.
 Other settings are the same as those in the previous section.